E Battery Royal Horse Artillery

 E Battery Royal Horse Artillery is a Close Support Battery of 1st Regiment Royal Horse Artillery.
 It is currently based in Purvis Lines in Larkhill Camp.

 History

 E Battery Royal Horse Artillery was formed as E Troop on 1 November 1794.

 19th century

 E Troop saw action in the Peninsular War in 1811 and also at the Battle of Waterloo.
 Between 1815 and 1856, the Troop saw service in England, Ireland and the Crimea.
+In 1859 Troops of the Royal Horse Artillery were designated as Batteries.
 By this time E Troop had been renamed D Troop.
-In 1877, D Troop was re-designated as E Battery RHA.
+A further reorganisation of the artillery took place in 1877; D Troop was re-designated as E Battery RHA.
 In 1878, E Battery was deployed to the Second Afghan War.
+The brigade system was finally abolished on 1 July 1889.
+Henceforth, batteries were designated in a single alphabetical sequence in order of seniority from date of formation.
+Lieutenant Colonel Sherwood Dighton Browne, the Commanding Officer of 3rd Brigade, comprising D and E batteries, and his subordinates were at the Artillery Barracks, Chapeltown Road, Leeds as at the time of the 1911 census.

 World War I

 In 1914, E Battery was sent to France as part of the BEF, equipped with QF 13-pounder guns.
 At 0930 hours on 22 August 1914, northeast of Harmignies in Belgium, No. 4 gun of E Battery fired the first British artillery rounds on the Western Front in World War I, E Battery went on to fight in many of the battles on the Western Front and then joined the Army of Occupation.